-As prescribed in § 520.75(g), include this clause in Section I.
+Include the following clause as prescribed in § 520.75(g).

 Records Ownership (JAN 2003)

 Notwithstanding any state law providing for retention of rights in the records, the contractor agrees that the judiciary may, at its option, demand and take without additional compensation all records relating to the services provided under this agreement.
 The contractor shall turn over all such records upon request but may retain copies of documents produced by the contractor.